biril/backbone-faux-server/README.md

 Collection.
 Note however that the URL may (and usually will) be specified as a matching expression, similarly to [Backbone routes](http://backbonejs.org/#Router-routes): URL-expressions may contain parameter parts, `:param`, which match a single URL component between slashes; and splat parts `*splat`, which can match any number of URL components.
+Optional parts are denoted using parentheses.
 The values captured by params and splats will be passed as extra parameters to the given handler method.
 Regular expressions may also be used, in which case all values captured by reg-exp capturing groups will be passed as extra parameters to the handler method.

 Define more routes to handle updating, reading and deleting Models.
 The `addRoutes` method is used below to define routes to handle all actions (create, read, update and delete) for the preceding